PyPSA/PyPSA/doc/optimal_power_flow.rst

 The linear OPF module can optimises the dispatch of generation and storage and the capacities of generation, storage and transmission.

+It is assumed that the load is inelastic and must be met in every snapshot (this will be relaxed in future versions).

 The optimisation currently uses continuous variables.
 MILP unit commitment may be added in the future.